Hyperfocal subalgebras of hyperfocal abelian Frobenius blocks: Hyperfocal abelian Frobenius blocks

 \begin{order}\rm Now we can define the hyperfocal abelian Frobenius block.
 Keep the notation above.
-By the Schur-Zassenhaus Theorem, we can identify $E_\mathfrak{h}$ with a subgroup of $\mathrm{Aut}(D)$ and then it can act on $D$ by conjugation.
-Then the block $b$ is called with \emph{Frobenius hyperfocal inertial quotient} if $E_\mathfrak{h}$ is nontrivial and acts freely on $D-\{1\}$, equivalently, the corresponding semidirect product $D\rtimes E_\mathfrak{h}$ is a Frobenius group.
+By the Schur-Zassenhaus Theorem, we can identify $E_\mathfrak{h}$ with a subgroup of $\mathrm{Aut}(D)$ and then it can act on $D$ by the conjugation action.
+Then the block $b$ is called with \emph{Frobenius hyperfocal inertial quotient} if $D$ and $E_\mathfrak{h}$ are both nontrivial and $E_\mathfrak{h}$ acts freely on $D-\{1\}$, equivalently, $D$ is nontrivial and the corresponding semidirect product $D\rtimes E_\mathfrak{h}$ is a Frobenius group.
 Moreover, a block $b$ with Frobenius hyperfocal inertial quotient is called a \emph{hyperfocal abelian Frobenius block} if a hyperfocal subgroup of the block $b$ is abelian. \end{order}

 \begin{rmk} \rm There are some examples of hyperfocal abelian Frobenius blocks.
-The first well-known example is the block with cyclic hyperfocal subgroup.
-The second example is the block with Klein four hyperfocal subgroup.
+The first well-known example is the block with a cyclic hyperfocal subgroup.
+The second example is the block with a Klein four hyperfocal subgroup.
 In this case, by \cite[Proposition 2.3]{HZ19}, $N_G(D_\delta)/C_G(D)$ is isomorphic to a cyclic group of order $3$, or the symmetric group $\mathrm{S}_3$ of degree 3, depending on $C_P(D)=P$ or not.
 In both cases, they are both hyperfocal abelian Frobenius blocks. \end{rmk} 0.25cm

 In the following, we investigate the local structures of hyperfocal abelian Frobenius blocks.